-CHPS does not restrict eligibility for its funding programs to CLAS faculty, staff, and students (as their counterparts in other colleges, such as but not limited to the College of the Arts (COTA) and the College of Design, Construction, and Planning (DCP), likewise work in the humanities).
+CHPS does not restrict eligibility for its funding programs to CLAS faculty, staff, and students but rather extends eligibility for funding to other colleges, such as but not limited to the College of the Arts (COTA) and the College of Design, Construction, and Planning (DCP).

 III.
 Structure of CHPS